confluentinc/cp-ansible/VARIABLES.md

 ### kafka_connect_user

-Only use to customize Linux User Connect Service runs with.
-Default user is cp-kafka-connect
+Set this variable to customize the Linux User that the Kafka Connect Service runs with.
+Default user is cp-kafka-connect.

 Default:  "{{kafka_connect_default_user}}"